codeslp/codeslp/README.md

 #### I am an analytics engineer based in Tulsa, OK.

 - ⚒️ I love data modeling.
 I enjoy interviewing stakeholders about business processes and designing models that can match processes as they stand and as they grow.
 What is stopping you from making better decisions today?
-- 🖊️ Blog of ideas about data:  https://medium.com/@brian.farish
+- 🖊️ Blog of things I have learned about working with data:  https://medium.com/@brian.farish

 #### Projects:
 - 📺 I made local and web apis to allow analysts and data scientists to easily query or make HTTP requests to a dataset that I normalized from a Netflix dataset.
 It includes a simple demo recommender to illustrate the functionality: https://github.com/codeslp/recommender_db